 Looking forward to when you can collect passport stamps again?
 We’ve compiled and sorted all the information you need from official government sources and airline announcements for updates on when Australia’s border will open.
 That way, you’ll be equipped to figure out where and when you can travel from Australia.

 When can Australians travel interstate?

-This is great news, but keep in mind that each state and territory are making their own calls on how many of the restrictions they are lifting.
+Keep in mind that states and territories are making their own calls on how many of the restrictions they are lifting.
 So, it’s important to check conditions before booking anything.
 It’s also wise to book flexible accommodations that offer free date changes or cancellations just in case borders close or restrictions are enacted without notice.

 Please be aware that some states may restrict travel or close their borders to interstate travel.
 You can find the latest information on travel within your state, and advice on inter-state travel at the following government websites:

 - New South Wales

 State and territory border openings may only be one way.
 This means that you might be able to enter another state or territory, but you may not be able to return without quarantining.

 Fully vaccinated Australian citizens and permanent residents will be allowed to travel abroad starting from November 1.